PaulineCorblet/paulinecorblet.github.io/_pages/about.md

 I am a PhD candidate in Economics at Sciences Po paris, under the supervision of [Alfred Galichon](http://alfredgalichon.com/) (New York University and Sciences Po Paris).
 My research interests are in labor economics, search and matching models and structural econometrics.

 I am on the job market and will be available for interview at the European Job Market from 15-18 December 2021, and at the AEA meetings starting January 3 2022.
+You can find my job market paper [here](https://paulinecorblet.github.io/pdf/JMP.pdf)

 Contact:
 * pauline.corblet@sciencespo.fr